-The “Confederation” is a Federal 501c3 nonprofit membership driven organization dedicated to the sport of Working Equitation in the USA.
+The “Confederation” is a Federal 501(c)3 nonprofit organization dedicated to the sport of Working Equitation in the USA.
 It is the culmination of a joint effort by USFWE and WEIAUSA, the two founding WE organizations in the USA.
 The Confederation is comprised of Group Member organizations as well as hundreds of individual members across the USA.
-The strengths of each founding organizations, which include event organization, judging accreditation, individual memberships, group memberships, horse recordings, high point and medals programs, youth programs, show sponsorship, among others, were considered in creating an alliance that will serve to better facilitate the needs of current and future members.
+The Confederation has programs in event organization, judging accreditation, individual memberships, group memberships, horse recordings, high point and medals programs, youth programs, show sponsorship, among others, to meet the needs of current and future members.

 The Confederation is a growing, positive organization which needs and values all of its individuals and members.
 The Confederation is dedicated to growing Working Equitation in the USA and we hope that you will join us as a member, a volunteer, sponsor and/or as an exhibitor!

 The Confederation programs include: